Table alerts

 1. Go to your Workspace Settings.

-2. Connect your Slack workspace to Clay's delivery system.
+2. Connect your Slack workspace to Clay's delivery system (workspace admin access required).

 4. Click Connect Channel.